kreteshq/kretes/README.md

 ![Huncwot Zap: Run Task](https://raw.githubusercontent.com/zaiste/huncwot/master/docs/zaps/huncwot-run-task.gif)

 A Huncwot application consists of a front-end & back-end, both run as separate processes.

 Use the `Server` task to start the back-end process:

 ![Huncwot Zap: Server](https://raw.githubusercontent.com/zaiste/huncwot/master/docs/zaps/huncwot-server.gif)

-> The server runs on the port `5544`

 Use the `Client` task to start the front-end process

 ![Huncwot Zap: Client](https://raw.githubusercontent.com/zaiste/huncwot/master/docs/zaps/huncwot-client.gif)

-> The server runs on the port `10001`

 Or, use the `start` command to start the both processes at the same time.
 This is usually the default approach.

+> **The application runs on the port `5544`**

 ## Features In Detail